The History of the Pepsi Logo Design Evolution

 In the 1970s, Pepsi entered a new branding era by introducing perhaps its most iconic design element – the Pepsi Globe.
 Let’s explore the Globe’s inception and gradual centralisation of the logo over 15+ years.

 Boxed Globe and Wordmark (1973) – Keen to invoke excitement, Pepsi unveiled a boxed globe icon in 1973 as a dynamic new logo anchor.
-Set against a red rectangle, the sphere comprised wavy stripes conveying fizzy effervescence.
-“Pepsi” sat boldly on top of the Globe in condensed lettering marked by a slanted serif “P” and elongated “S”.
+Set against a red rectangle, the sphere features wavy stripes that convey fizzy effervescence.
+“Pepsi” sat boldly atop the Globe in condensed lettering, marked by a slanted serif “P” and an elongated “S”.

 Bottling with Motion Lines (1975) – Two years later, in 1975, the Pepsi Globe was revised again, now connected to a bottling glass and encircled by circular motion lines.
 This logo captured both the beverage itself with a bottle visual and dynamic motion/pouring action with the orbiting rings.
 The wordmark also shifted to a rounded, friendlier type.

 More Focus on the Globe (1987) – As the 70s progressed, the Pepsi Globe increasingly took centre stage, growing sequentially over the next decade.
-By 1987, a new minimalist logo saw the Globe as the focal point with “Pepsi” in a small, basic font underneath.
-This foreshadowed coming decades, emphasising the dramatic, iconic Globe.
+By 1987, a new minimalist logo made the Globe the focal point, with “Pepsi” in a small, basic font underneath.
+This foreshadowed cthe oming decades, emphasising the dramatic, iconic Globe.

 Tweaks and Variations in Later Years (1991 – Present)